R0mainSR/BetterSMBW/README.md

 ### Features request

-If you've an idea to make better this mod, feel free to create an [Issue](https://github.com/R0-main/BetterSMBW/issues/new) with the "feature-req" label !
-You can also contact me on Discord (Romain#0001)
+If you want a specific level in the hack or wanting to report issues, feel free to send me a DM on Discord (Romain#0001)

 ### Tools used for this mod